Six Weeks of Sananga: The Traditional Eye Drops That Sting Like Fresh Chilli

 Administering these eye drops on a daily basis, I began to establish a relationship with the spirit of this plant; putting the various claims to test, and trying to stay aware of any noticeable shifts along the way.

-I think it pays to mention that before I applied the drops, I'd take a brief moment to invite the spirit of this plant into my body; taking a deep breath and welcoming it's healing, bringing conscious awareness to this connection we were developing.
+I find it much more effective to close both eyelids and place a drop or two into the corner of my eye; fluttering them both in a rapid blinking motion to ensure the liquid has been properly dispersed.
+I think it pays to mention that before I applied the drops, I take a brief moment to invite the spirit of this plant into my body; taking a deep breath and welcoming it's healing, bringing conscious awareness to this connection we were developing.

-The natural inclination of most people I serve Sananga to, is to tense various parts of their body, with a pronounced contracting of the face.
+The natural inclination for many people who receive sananga is to tense various parts of their body with a pronounced contracting of the facial muscles.
 The key here is to breathe deeply through the sensations while actively releasing and relaxing places of tension.

 More often than not, my sinuses would get a great clear out, and I'd often have to blow my nose a minute or two after having the drops applied; a fantastic adjunct to working with rapé, the Amazonian tobacco snuff; cleansing out my nasal passages after taking in the fine powder during meditation.